 - As of 2023-24, students can only receive one unit of advanced placement via AP exam credit.

-- For students who place out of General Chemistry via Princeton placement test without AP credit, we recommend taking one semester of General Chemistry (202 or 215) and one semester of advanced chemistry.
+- Exemption from General Chemistry via Princeton placement test without AP credit: we recommend taking one semester of General Chemistry (202 or 215), two semesters of Organic Chemistry, one semester of Biochemistry, and one semester of advanced CHM.
+Many schools will not require the extra advanced CHM semester, but some popular schools do.

-- Past students have taken advanced chemistry courses including Drug Discovery in the Genomics Era (CHM 440), The Quantum World (CHM 305), and Physical Chemistry (CHM 306).
+- Past students have taken advanced chemistry courses including The Quantum World (CHM 305), Physical Chemistry (CHM 306), and Principles of Macromolecular Structure: Protein Folding, Structure and Design (CHM 542).
 Other courses with a chemistry prerequisite are also likely to satisfy medical schools.

 -